YunOSC/YunOSC.github.io/source/_posts/Lesson/0x01-Opensoruce-Linux-Python.md

 <font size=5>
 Junior of YunTech CSIE,
 YunNet system developer and maintainer,
-Minister of Educate Section,
+YunOSC Minister of Educate Section,
 Pythoneer, trying to be a Pythonista,
 Javer,
 Also Vimer.
-Right now I'm in a deep hole called CTF.
+Right now I'm in a deep hole called CTF and Deep Learning.
 </font>
 </p>